Will DePaul cover the spread vs. Louisville? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Blue Demons put up 70.5 points per game, only 4.1 fewer points than the 74.6 the Cardinals give up.
+- The Blue Demons score 70.5 points per game, only 4.1 fewer points than the 74.6 the Cardinals allow.

-- DePaul has a 0-2 record against the spread and a 0-2 record overall when putting up more than 74.6 points.
+- DePaul is 0-2 against the spread and 0-2 overall when scoring more than 74.6 points.

-- The Cardinals average just 4.5 fewer points per game (75.4) than the Blue Demons allow their opponents to score (79.9).

-- Louisville is 1-2 against the spread and 2-1 overall when it scores more than 79.9 points.

 Bet on this or any college basketball matchup at BetMGM